akauppi/svg.rx.js/BUGS.md

 - If the SVG area is scrolled partly out-of-bounds, the dragged circles (demo4) come in wrong places.
 AKa271215

-- The caching in demo4 does not work. (internal but still worth checking) AKa271215

-- In demo4, circles tend to remain on the screen.
-That should never happen.
-Try with multiple fingers for a while.
-AKa271215
+- In demo4, circles sometimes (now rare) remain on the screen.
+AKa271215, AKa060116

 ## Testing system